 We Need to Talk: How Interpersonal Communication Works

-Inasmuch as “it takes two to tango,” it takes at least as many (and sometimes many more) for interpersonal communication to occur.
+Inasmuch as “it takes two to tango,” it takes at least as many (and sometimes many more) for interpersonal communication skills to improve.
 In a business setting, interpersonal communication can sometimes quickly devolve into looking like a group attempting to dance the Macarena except everyone is doing the steps in a different order.
 There are conventions we use to frame our thinking about communication.
 But it’s really far too dynamic a phenomenon to be summed up by a few simple rules.

 We often think about communication as having a distinct sender and receiver of a message wherein one person sends a message and the other receives it.
 The problem with this model is that interpersonal communication seldom occurs so seamlessly — instead, people are more likely to send and receive messages at the same time in a complex, interactive process.

 As messy as this may seem, all of these elements — the spoken words, facial expressions, tone and gestures — are actually part of the overall message.
 They help shape how it is intended to be interpreted and indicate how it is being interpreted in real-time.

 However, there are factors that can distort this process.
 Communications theorists call this “noise,” which is anything that obstructs the meaning of a message.
-Beyond the literal meaning of noise wherein sounds from the physical world intrude upon the reception of a message (from weak mobile phone connections to the sounds of a crowded cafe), there are other types of noise that can negatively impact communication.
+Beyond the literal meaning of noise wherein sounds from the physical world intrude upon the reception of a message (from weak mobile phone connections to the sounds of a crowded cafe), there are other types of noise that can negatively impact interpersonal communication.

 Cultural and language differences can create an added layer of complication that may obscure a communicator’s intended message.
 Similarly, the overuse of jargon or colloquial language can get in the way of the listener understanding what is being communicated.